muness/muness.github.io/_posts/2023-09-26-planning-not-plans.md

      - TODO: Check in with new team member during their first week.

    - **Understand hiring priorities and process:**
-     - TODO: Coordinate with the my managers and HR to understand recruiting requirements and how we can assist.
+     - TODO: Coordinate with managers and HR to understand recruiting requirements and how we can assist.

 2. **Role & Contribution Analysis**